-Toomer’s Coffee is extremely proud when we share that we use a Diedrich Manufacturing Infrared coffee roaster.
-Here’s why.
+Toomer’s Coffee is extremely proud when we share that we use the unique and superior infrared roasting technology exclusively in production of our craft roasted coffees Here’s why.

 BACKGROUND: A comparison of more traditional methods

 Many people today are enjoying Toomer’s Coffee without stomach sensitivity due to our low (ph) acid coffee (not to be confused with the “acidity” flavor characteristic).

 One of our regular on-line buyers today, a heart surgeon from Texas commented during a visit to Auburn for a football game (War Eagle! by the way baby…), that ours was the only coffee that didn’t upset his stomach.
 Let me add, that’s not an unusual comment we hear either.

 During the typical commercial roasting process natural acids are produced that can produce heartburn sensations and upset stomach to some with sensitive stomachs.
 However this need not be so.

 Typical commercial roasters run the coffee along a conveyor belt system and blow hot air from a gas flame manifold beneath them.
 Kind of like some hamburger chains cook their hamburgers.
 Another is to simply tumble them in the gas flame heated hot air like a commercial dryer used at the cleaners.